 Add the rest of the ingredients (image 2)

-Add the parmesan cheese and stir over a low heat until the cheese has melted, then add the frozen peas and most of the mushrooms.
+Add the parmesan cheese and cream and stir over a low heat until the cheese has melted, then add the frozen peas and most of the mushrooms.
 Leave a few mushrooms aside for garnish.
 Continue to heat gently until the peas have defrosted and the mushrooms are heated through.

 Taste for seasoning, and add salt and finely ground black pepper if required.
 Serve garnished with the remainder of the mushrooms, and optionally, with a slice of garlic bread.